 Effects of Electric Current

+After defining electric current, let us learn various effects of electric current.
 When a current flows through a conductor, there are a number of signs which tell if a current is flowing or not.
 Following are the most prominent signs:

 Heating Effect of Electric Current

 When our clothes are crumpled, we use the iron box to make our clothes crisp and neat.
 Iron box works on the principle of heating effect of current.
 There are many such devices that work on the heating effect.